laminlabs/lamindb/docs/arrays.md

 # Query arrays in storage

 This guide covers streaming array-like datasets — `AnnData`, `SpatialData`, and generic `HDF5` — directly from disk or cloud storage.
-For tabular data, see {doc}`parquet`.
+For tabular datasets, see {doc}`tables`.

 ```bash
 # replace with your username and S3 bucket